ewchiu/react-expense-tracker/README.md

+**Expense Tracker App**
-An Expense Tracker App made with React.
+An app that tracks expenses and displays some visual graphs I made to get comfortable with React.

 You can add new expenses, filter them by year, and breaks down your monthly spending with graphs all made with React!